 With Homebrew (brew.sh):

-brew install pkg-config cairomm libsigc++ glfw cmake yaml-cpp glew catch2 libomp hidapi
+brew install pkg-config libsigc++ glfw cmake yaml-cpp catch2 libomp hidapi libpng

 brew install vulkan-headers vulkan-loader glslang shaderc spirv-tools molten-vk